inneralien/SimShop/docs/resource_file.rst

     2) User         : %USERPROFILE%\\simshoprc
     3) System Wide  : %ALLUSERSPROFILE%\\simshoprc

-|SIM| will read any and all of these files, if they exist, starting with the
-system wide file, followed by the user file and finally any file passed on the command line.
+SimShop will read any and all of these files, if they exist, starting with the system wide file, followed by the user file and finally any file passed on the command line.
 The most recently read file will overwrite any common options that were defined in previous configuration files.
 This is useful when, for